nothrem/SmartEmoji.php/README.md

 This will parse the emoji and translations for predefined list of languages.

-_PHP 7.1 or newer must be installed and configured in PATH._
+_PHP 7.2 or newer with `mbstring` extension must be installed and configured in PATH._

 ### Windows
 On Windows use script: